t4d-classes/bootcamp_05112020/www/exercises/exercise-2.md

 5. Create a Car Form to collect new car data.
 Display input fields for make, model, year, color and price.
 Use a number type field for year and price.

 6. Ensure it works.

+Bonus

+Apply some styling to Color Tool and Car Tool.